piku/piku/README.md

 **`piku` is considered STABLE**.
 It is actively maintained, but "actively" here means the feature set is pretty much done, so it is only updated when new language runtimes are added or reproducible bugs crop up.

-It currently requires Python 3.8 or above (which is what we test against), although it can be cajoled to run on older versions.
+It currently requires Python 3.10 or above (which is what we test against).
 We currently aim to support the latest two Debian and Ubuntu LTS major versions.

 ## Motivation